- Non-cancerous Breast Conditions

 For women at increased breast cancer risk

-Women with some of the breast conditions listed above may be at increased risk for breast cancer.
+Women with some of non-cancerous breast conditions may be at increased risk for breast cancer.
 But it’s important to understand what this increase in risk really means.

 According to one study of women living in the Midwest (a mainly white population), here’s an example of what increased risk looks like: